 If you are not going to use your asparagus immediately, put them in a glass with water covering about 2 inches of their stock.
 Then place a plastic bag on top and place them in the fridge.
 They can last up to two weeks.

 Asparagus always taste better the fresher they are, as they start losing flavor from the moment they are cut.

 Always reach for asparagus with vibrant green color.

-Some of the key flavor molecules in asparagus, for example, are water-soluble, so if you boil asparagus, they extract into the water and end up down in the sink.
-As we do in this recipe, sauteeing the asparagus in butter or oil minimizes this loss and keeps more of the flavor in the vegetable.
+Some key flavor molecules in asparagus, for example, are water-soluble, so if you boil asparagus, they extract into the water and end up in the sink.
+As we do in this recipe, sauteeing the asparagus in butter or oil minimizes this loss and keeps more flavor in the vegetable.
 For the same reason, broccoli and beans - whose key odorants are oil soluble-retain their taste better if steamed or boiled.

-I love how this is perfectly explained in one of my favorite gastronomy books, Flavor: The Science of Our Most Neglected Sense. [affiliate link]
+I love how this is perfectly explained in one of my favorite gastronomy books, Flavor: The Science of Our Most Neglected Sense (affiliate link). [affiliate link]

 We also like the roasted asparagus with tahini drizzle from World of Vegan.